-Despite federal laws that have been in place for over fifty years and the more recently signed executive order — Preventing and Combating Discrimination on the Basis of Gender Identity or Sexual Orientation — prejudice against non-white and LGBTQ+ home seekers persist, according to numerous industry and think tank surveys.
+Despite federal laws that have been in place for over fifty years and the more recently signed executive order — Preventing and Combating Discrimination on the Basis of Gender Identity or Sexual Orientation — prejudice against non-white and home seekers persist, according to numerous industry and think tank surveys.
 A 2021 survey conducted by Community Marketing & Insights found that, among transgender respondents, nearly half had experienced discrimination when applying for a rental lease or buying a home.

 Similarly, a working paper by the National Bureau of Economic Research outlines a study in which prospective tenants with Black and Latino-connoting names were considerably less likely than those with white-connoting names to receive responses from landlords.
-Given the existing bias, it’s no wonder that non-white and LGBTQ+ persons prefer to work with real estate professionals from similar backgrounds.
+Given the existing bias, it’s no wonder that non-white and other minorities prefer to work with real estate professionals from similar backgrounds.
 But they may not have much choice, because the overwhelming majority of real estate agents and brokers are white.

 “For non-white buyers and sellers, it can be a little difficult because there just aren’t a lot of agents out there who actually look like us and have had similar experiences,” says Rich Hernandez.
 He and his wife, Tina Marie Hernandez, are both Latinos who have been working in the real estate industry for over 30 years.
 They own a Coldwell Banker franchise in Orange County, Calif. and are participants in an initiative called the Inclusive Ownership Program.
-The program, created by Anywhere Real Estate, the parent company of Coldwell Banker Real Estate and Century 21, seeks to increase representation of women, LGBTQ+, veteran, and BIPOC entrepreneurs in the real estate industry.
+The program, created by Anywhere Real Estate, the parent company of Coldwell Banker Real Estate and Century 21, seeks to increase representation of women, veterans, minorities, and BIPOC entrepreneurs in the real estate industry.

 “We recognized a need for greater diversity within our franchise-owner population, both to serve and reflect the increasing diversity of our marketplace.
 The sad fact is that many potential home buyers still encounter bias, so having real estate professionals who reflect the populations they’re serving is crucial,” says Ivonne Furneaux, Vice President of Diversity, Equity & Inclusion at Anywhere Real Estate.